 WSDOT is responsible for the successful operations of the Amtrak Cascades passenger rail service.
 Through the management of partnerships, budgets, performance goals and customer service needs, WSDOT is able to provide passenger service that meets state requirements and passenger expectations.

-WSDOT is working to recognize and implement opportunities for improvements within financial constraints and explore options for opportunities, which reduce costs and increase revenues.
+WSDOT is working to recognize and implement opportunities for improvements within financial constraints and explore options for opportunities, which reduce costs and increase revenue.
 Information is also available regarding train safety.

 WSDOT has defined four core focus areas for the Amtrak Cascades business model.
 These four areas help guide the implementation of new service and are used to measure proposals for new station stops, added amenities and additional trips: